 As Cathay kept boarding the plane I got settled into my seat and got ready for a pleasant flight.
 A little while later the cabin doors got closed and we pushed back to get on our way to San Francisco.
 Every seat comes with a noise-canceling headset, a big fold-out flatscreen TV, amenity kit and your sleeping package.

 Service was great and the flight attendants were amazing as on my inbound flight.
 The food menu was different and after meal service, I got myself ready for a long sleep.
 Just before we started our descent into San Francisco, another meal was served and the cabin crew prepared the plane for landing.

 Usually, I don’t sleep much on a plane but I was a bit sick and the seats were just so comfortable to sleep almost the whole flight.
 That’s why this review will be a bit shorter as usual.
-But to get an idea what it is like on this flight, check my review of the inbound flight to Hong Kong.
+But to get an idea of what it is like on this flight, check my review of the inbound flight to Hong Kong.

 After landing I tried to get off the plane as soon as possible and rushed to the immigration counter before the line gets too long.
 Thanks to Global Entry, immigration was quick and easy.
 I picked up my luggage and went to Terminal 2 as I had a connecting flight to Miami on a separate ticket.
 That’s why my luggage was not checked all the way through.

 After check in with American Airlines, I was able to use the Admirals Club in Terminal 2 because I arrived on an international flight and in business class.
 Usually, it’s not possible to use the Admirals Club without a membership or flying international even tho you are top-tier elite with American.